A .22 conversion kit for your SIG SAUER pistol is a great way to get range time in at a fraction of the cost associated with centerfire ammunition.

 However, the company discontinued these kits and they are now only available as used kits that often sell for triple the original MSRP.

 Before you drop your money on one of these used kits, let’s talk about what they are and if they make sense for your needs.

 Starting in 2008, SIG SAUER sold .22 LR conversion kits for the company’s most popular handguns: the P220, P226, P228 and P229.

 A .22 conversion kit allows a shooter to practice with the firearm on the range, but at a less expensive cost since .22 tends to be very inexpensive.
 Additionally, the low recoil from a .22 is ideal for training a new shooter the fundamentals without causing them to pick up flinches from the sound and recoil from larger calibers.

-Each conversion kit comes with a slide assembly, recoil spring, guide rod, barrel and ten round magazine.
-Adjustable target sights are included on the slide.
-The kits come in a hard plastic carrying case for storage and transport to the range.
+Each conversion kit came with a slide assembly, recoil spring, guide rod, barrel and ten-round magazine.
+Adjustable target sights were included on the slide.
+The kits came in a hard plastic carrying case for storage and transport to the range.